-We’re thrilled to announce that we recently reached a fantastic milestone; we’re celebrating our 25-year partnership with Harbour Place – a homelessness charity in Grimsby through which we have been providing regular hot meals for people for a quarter of a century.
+We’re thrilled to announce that we recently reached a fantastic milestone; we’re celebrating our 25-year partnership with Harbour Place – a homelessness charity in Grimsby through which we have been providing food for people for a quarter of a century.

-Since 1995, the staff in our kitchen department have been making meals to feed Grimsby’s homeless people.
+Since 1995, the staff in our kitchen department have been preparing and delivering food for rough sleepers.

 Harbour Place was set up 25 years ago as a day centre for homeless people and it launched the first night centre facility in Grimsby two years ago at its premises on Hope Street, providing overnight accommodation and an outreach service.

-Owing to the COVID-19 pandemic the night centre on Hope Street has sadly had to close.
-Thankfully, we’ve been able to continue preparing meals for around 30 people in our kitchens before delivering them to the charity each Monday.
-This has allowed the charity to still provide essential meals and its rough sleeper street outreach services throughout the day, during the pandemic.
+Owing to the Covid-19 pandemic, the night centre on Hope Street has sadly had to close.
+Thankfully, we’ve been able to continue preparing food in our kitchens and delivering it each Monday.
+This has allowed the charity to still provide essential meals and its rough sleeper street outreach services throughout the daytime during the pandemic.